Jobs

 • Must be a Columbia University sophomore or junior who has taken Contemporary Civilization

 • Barnard students and GS/SEAS students who have taken comparable classes are welcome to apply.
-Please indicate in your cover letter which classes from your transcript best match the F&C syllabus
+Please indicate in your application questions which classes from your transcript best match the F&C syllabus

 • Demonstrated ability to work well as part of a team